bogdan/blog/slides/fighting_fat_models/one/01_slide.md

       include FacebookProfile
     end

-    # Hybrid trait that provides
+    # Hybrid Concern that provides
     # instance and class methods
     module FacebookProfile
       has_one :facebook_profile